Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/21 - Text Editors/README.md

 **Skill Description**
 ----------
-The Fellow understands the basics of being able to edit a file, find and replace text, undo changes, and save the file with a new filename.
+The Fellow understands the basics of how to edit a file, find and replace text, undo changes, and save the file with a new filename.

 **Output**
 ----------